Gastroparesis: Diagnosis

-Testing overview

 There are several tests available to diagnose gastroparesis.
 Gastric emptying scintigraphy (GES) is the current gold standard.
 Often, it cannot distinguish gastroparesis from functional dyspepsia, both of which feature bloating, and both of which may be part of a spectrum of gastric neuromuscular dysfunction.
 In addition, symptom severity may not correspond to the extent of delayed gastric emptying as measured by scintigraphy.

 Alternatives include stable isotope breath tests with carbon-13, which are unreliable in the setting of many diseases; wireless motility capsules, which may permit a more thorough examination; and antroduodenal manometry, which is invasive but may provide some information as to the etiopathogenesis.

 Other imaging modalities are rarely used.
 MRI is expensive.
 Ultrasound requires expertise and is challenging in the setting of obesity.

 Gastric emptying scintigraphy

 Griffith et al. first described GES in 1966, and it has since become the gold standard for diagnosing gastroparesis.
 Following an overnight fast, the patient consumes a standardized, radiotracer-bound, low-fat meal within 10 minutes of this test.
 A longer ingestion time may alter the results.

 Most medical facilities use 99mTc sulfur colloid-labeled egg sandwiches or Egg Beaters egg whites with 1–2 slices of bread, strawberry jam, and water.
 Previously, studies labeled both the solid and liquid phases of a meal; however, present standard tests just label the solid phase of a meal, since liquid emptying only becomes delayed in the most advanced stages of gastroparesis.
 However, when assessing for postsurgical anatomic issues or ruling out dumping syndrome in postsurgical patients, testing liquid emptying is valuable.

 Following ingestion, the patient undergoes standard imaging of the gastric area while standing, and the percentage of radioactivity left in the stomach is recorded using computerized software and normalized to the baseline value at 1, 2, and 4 hours postprandially.
 Gastric emptying is considered delayed if there is more than 60% retention at 2 hours and/or more than 10% retention at 4 hours.